Createdd/Writing/articles/ReduceClicking.md

 ### If a developer of meetup.com is reading this

-please adapt your functionality :D
+please adapt the UX of the homepage.
+Thanks a lot :D

 ## Useful links & credits